aaalgo/fmri2img/README.md

   layer.
 - The hidden state is fed into the Stable Diffusion pipeline in place of the prompt embeddings.
+- The training code is based on the huggingface textual inversion script (in Links session).

 ## Workflow